Mealybugs on Spider Plant — Finding White Fluff in the Leaf Bases

 - 1

-Isolate the plant.
-Use a cotton swab soaked in 70% isopropyl alcohol to probe into the dense leaf base and apply alcohol to all visible mealybug colonies.
-Work carefully — the crown of a Spider Plant is densely packed and mealybugs can hide several leaf layers deep.
+Isolate the plant from others immediately to prevent crawlers from spreading further while you work.
+Use a cotton swab soaked in 70 percent isopropyl alcohol to probe into the dense leaf base and apply it directly to every visible mealybug colony, working carefully since the crown is packed several leaf layers deep and colonies can hide well below the surface you can see at a glance.

 - 2